Quantitative Urolith Analysis = NO CHARGE

 Quantitative urolith analysis is supported by a generous educational gift from Hill's Pet Nutrition and by essential voluntary contributions from pet owners, industry partners, and veterinary clinics worldwide.

 In general, we limit submissions to those directly from veterinarians.
 We firmly believe patient management is best when both the pet owner and veterinarian are involved.
 Your veterinarian is in the best position to interpret results and partner with you to provide the follow up care necessary to prevent future urolith formation.

 You must use our online laboratory to use our analysis services- Learn more

 How to submit a sample for analysis

 Submitting and tracking a sample follows a simple, three step process: Preparation, Shipment, and Receiving / understanding results.
 Following the links below will guide you through the entire process.

-The Minnesota Urolith Center is temporary closed during the COVID-19 crisis.
-We have limited essential personnel in the laboratory who can help.
-If you have a case requiring urgent sample analysis, please send it.
+The Minnesota Urolith Center is now open.
+If you have a case requiring sample analysis, please send it.
 Enter the sample information online and ship samples using a trackable shipping method.
 Please allow additional time for analysis.

 How is the analysis performed?